bakshizaki/Sentinel-Hackathon/README.md

 Basically Sentinel consists of 3 parts.
 1)I-Plus 2)W-Plus 3)Cloud Application
 1) For I-Plus use Sentinel.ino
 2) For W-Plus use ZNRF_receive.ino
-3) For Cloud Application use Sentinel_WebRoot
+3) For Cloud Application use Cloud Application folder
 4) For I-Plus RFID use HACKER_NEW

 Arduino libararies used for the prject.
 Thanks to all the contributors